dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ```

 Before doing anything else, We can use this step to make sure that the `atmel-dfu` was properly selected earlier.
-Namely, the terminal should mentioned "DFU" while prompting you to press the reset button on the keyboard.
+Namely, the terminal should mention "DFU" while prompting you to press the reset button on the keyboard.

 ## 2022-05 Update: Pro Micro Firmware flashing with handedness support (Untested)